 “With increasing liberalization of trade, human food products, animal feed, and Ingredients incorporated in to both, are being globally distributed.
 Often food products contain components from processors in numerous countries highlighting the need for harmonized and equivalent standards.

 Food is only as safe as the standards of the weakest players in the food chain and no country is immune, pathogens and chemical contaminants do not respect national boundaries.”
-Patrick Wall, Co-Chair IUFoST Expert Panel on Food Safety, Food Safety Committee
+Patrick Wall, Co-Chair IUFoST Committee on Food Safety, Food Safety Committee

-The Expert Panel on Food Safety is comprised of distinguished members from China, North America and Europe, representing global expertise from industry and research and development, government and academia.
+The Committee on Food Safety is comprised of distinguished members from China, North America and Europe, representing global expertise from industry and research and development, government and academia.

 IUFoST Food Safety Committee Co-Chairs also advise and act with IUFoST on emerging and current issues in the area of food safety from the national and regional perspective.

-The Working Group on Fresh Produce is associated with the Food Safety Expert Panel and Food Safety Committee Committee Co-Chairs.
+The Working Group on Fresh Produce is associated with the Food Safety Committee and Food Safety Committee Committee Co-Chairs.

-- Expert Panel, Committee and Food Safety Curricula Initiative: Education
+- Committee and Food Safety Curricula Initiative: Education

 Major activity of the Education Committee has been focused on the mechanisms and procedures for granting the Recognition of Further and Higher Education courses in Food Science and Technology, following the request of the IUFoST regional grouping for South-East Asia, FIFSTA.
 This led to an established structure for applicant Institutions to make a written submission in advance, covering the course length, structure, how it followed IUFoST Curriculum Guidelines, details of Teaching and Research Faculty, pilot plant and laboratory facilities, student numbers, origins and entry qualifications, the involvement of an industrial advisory Board, and the success and careers of graduates.
 A site visit, with an IUFoST appointed panel of at least 2 members, minimum of 1 regional and 1 international representative, would then meet with faculty and students, with Advisory Board members, and graduates, as well as tour the facilities, offer constructive observations and feedback, with conclusion for immediate recognition, or suggestions on areas for modification or improvement for future possible IUFoST Recognition.